We test over 25 barbecues, including portable and electric balcony options, and large four to six burner types priced up to $2500.

 The CHOICE team take a look at the newest range of BBQs to hit the market, and also give insight into some of the best features available.

-Pizzas cooked in a barbecue have an extra tasty, wood-fire flavour.
-Consider also roasting your Christmas turkey – accompanied with a delicious and healthy char-grill vegetable salad – outside under a barbecue hood rather than turning your kitchen into a sauna from oven-baking.
+Consider also roasting your Christmas turkey – accompanied with a delicious char-grilled vegetable salad – outside under a barbecue hood rather than turning your kitchen into a sauna from oven-baking.

 Brands and models tested

 - Beefeater Discovery 1100E

 - Cordon Bleu Deluxe CD4CWWH

 - Grilled M135-B-W (SKU 695929)

 - Jumbuck B145-13

 - Masport Elite Grande 210 552765